 Google Trends Customer Intelligence January 1, 2015 - September 20, 2018.

 Customer Intelligence as a term has been around for the last decade.
 But, in recent years it has grown in popularity as an increasing number of brands begin to see its value.
-Customer Intelligence allows you to understand your customers on a more personal level by recognizing their behavioral patterns, motivations, and interests.
+It allows you to understand your customers on a more personal level by recognizing their behavioral patterns, motivations, and interests.

 Customer Intelligence Tools: Behavioral Data Translation